brynnhs/brynnhs.github.io/_projects/MouseMemoryGraph.md

 ## Impact

 <div class="project-impact">
   <p>This toolkit is actively used in photometry studies to interrogate memory formation and retrieval in mouse models.
-By pairing neural signals with behavioural annotations in one place, it shortens the feedback loop for hypotheses and accelerates translational neurotechnology work.</p>
+By pairing neural signals with behavioural annotations in one place, it shortens the feedback loop for hypotheses and accelerates translational neuroscience research.</p>
 </div>